Essential skills for Learning

 Essential skills are just what they say: Essential.

-Essential for learning.
-Essential Skills are essential for your child’s learning success.
-As defined in this website, Essential Skills are typically mastered before your child reaches middle school.
-The absence or limited development of the skills discussed in this website often help to explain why your child is struggling to learn.
+• Essential for learning.
+Essential Skills for Learning are essential for your child’s learning success.
+As defined in this website, Essential Skills are those skills that are taught in preschool and extending up to middle school.
+Essential skills are typically mastered before your child reaches middle school.
+The absence or limited development of Essential Skills usually helps explain why some learners struggle to learn.

 Abilities or skills?

-Sometimes, your child might not fully master all of the Essential Skills outlined in this website.
+• Sometimes, your child might not fully master all of the Essential Skills outlined in this website.
 There can be more than one reason for this.
 Focus on the skills that your child can master.
 When your child cannot master Essential Skills, they can still develop their abilities.

 BEGIN YOUR JOURNEY

 Are you ready to begin your journey?
 Click on the page with the disability category that you think matches your child the best.
 You’ll find the links at the top of this page.
 Read about the Essential skills that are related to your child’s disability category.
 The skills that you identify should be the biggest barriers to your child’s success.
+Focus on those skills first.

 If you want to know more about neurodiversity and the terms that we use in this website, click on the button below.